projectcalico/calico/security/calico-network-policy.md

   name: allow-tcp-port-6379
 ```

-Because Global Network Policy uses **kind: GlobalNetworkPolicy**, they are grouped seperately from **kind: NetworkPolicy**.
-For example, Global Network Policies will not be returned from `calicoctl get NetworkPolicy`, and are rather returned from `calicoctl get GlobalNetworkPolicy`.
+Because global network policies use **kind: GlobalNetworkPolicy**, they are grouped seperately from **kind: NetworkPolicy**.
+For example, global network policies will not be returned from `calicoctl get networkpolicy`, and are rather returned from `calicoctl get globalnetworkpolicy`.

 #### kubectl vs calicoctl